sanathNU/HelloRust/README.md

 ### Advanced Topics

 From Level 6 onwards, the problems delve into more advanced Rust features.
-These exercises will challenge you to explore:
+Topics covered:

 - Advanced data structures
 - Error handling